martin-sebastian/svelte5/README.md

 # svelte5
- Svelte 5 Test with Drizzle, sql lite, and lucia auth
+ Svelte 5 Demos with Drizzle, SQLite, Lucia Auth + more.